NOTICE OF HEARING FOR BOARD OF ZONING APPEALS 9-08-21

-Notice is hereby given that the BOARD OF ZONING APPEALS will hold a Public Hearing in Conference Room 105 in the Wells Carnegie Government Annex, 223 W. Washington St., in the City of Bluffton, IN at 7:00 o’clock P.M. on the 28 day of September, 2021, for the purpose of reviewing and hearing comment on the request of William D. & Katherine E. Stoller 72 Westgate Rd.
-Bluffton, IN 46714 for the purpose of a Variance.
+Notice is hereby given that the BOARD OF ZONING APPEALS will hold a Public Hearing in Conference Room 105 in the Wells Carnegie Government Annex, 223 W. Washington St., in the City of Bluffton, IN at 7:00 o’clock P.M. on the 28 day of September, 2021, for the purpose of reviewing and hearing comment on the request of John & Diane Lohmuller 507 Millside Ct.
+Ossian IN 46777 for the purpose of a Variance.

 Current Zoning: R-1

-Proposed Variance: to reduce front yard setback from 30’ to 14’ for a front porch.
+Proposed Variance: to reduce the east side yard setback to the property line for a garage.

-Common Location: The subject property is located at 72 Westgate Rd.
-Bluffton, Indiana, 46714.
+Common Location: The subject property is located at 507 Millside Ct.
+Ossian, Indiana, 46777.

-Brief Legal: The subject property is described as HI-LO Addition #2 Lot 66 in the NW quarter of Section 5 Township 26N Range 12E in Harrison Township.
+Brief Legal: The subject property is described as Millside Place Sec D Lot 13 in the NW quarter of Section 15 Township 28N Range 12E in Jefferson Township.

 Dated this 8th day of September, 2021